bmd007/wonderland/README.md

 There is also amqp based comminucation to outside (an Android app) (with help of rabbit mq) as push solution

 ## ToDo:
-    * move message-counter to consul and complete its compose part
+    * make health check of services coupled to their connection to their dbs
+    * add health checks for each service into their docker-compose (because of previous point, it should be alwalys GET:http://servicesname/actuactor/health)
     * when spring boot 2.3 is out, use its dockerImageBuild to create docker images
-    * use docker compose (all together) as some sort of deployment and orchestration tool
     * make hcl files useable without need to change them each time
     * add API gateway for authorization checks (resource server in OAuath2 world) (and connect it to google)
     * complete person_profile app
     * publish logs into elastic search as application_log index
-    * add kibana for reading logs
     * add an application that is based on micro_profile

 ## Bounded contexts and Teams > ? <

 ### services and their relation to kafka topics
 #### generally, a command listener specifies where to send commands to.
 And an event producer specifies where it will send events.
 (Events=notification (something happenede, delta of domain), Commands=requests for something to be done)